MichaelRWolf/wendy-ai/notes-from-google-doc.md

 How your AI system helps:

-We’ll tag and index everything related to THRIVE within your dataset — messaging, practices, stories, and language that speaks to courage, balance, and collective healing.
+We'll tag and index everything related to THRIVE within your dataset — messaging, practices, stories, and language that speaks to courage, balance, and collective healing.

 Then we can use that corpus to generate: